frangucc/thenodechronbook/script_only.md

 # ACT 2
-> They are chatting about what it's truly going to take to become an EECS major, and they get into the topic of Hacking, and what it really means.
+> In the second act, Gou and Nōn are chatting about what it's truly going to take to become an EECS major, and they get into the topic of Hacking, and what it really means to be a hacker, what the soft skills required are.

 ### SECTION 1 / PART 1 / ACT 2 / PAGE 1